 Wednesday of the 31st Week

-Jesus is very demanding, and these words are hard to understand.
-What Jesus is saying is the hating another is not about rejecting another but to reorder our relationships!
+We need to hear our Gospel today in light of the whole Gospel message that Jesus spoke, which is, “We are to love the Lord our God with our whole heart and to love our neighbor as ourselves.”
+In our Gospel today, Jesus says, “We are to hate our father, mother, spouse, brother, and sister and our very lives.
+The word “hate” in this context is not the anger that wells up inside us, and we explode.
+Rather, hate in this context means to distant oneself away from whatever leads one to sin.
+Jesus is saying to hate another is not about rejecting another but to reorder our relationships!
 There can be no relationship above our relationship with Jesus Christ.
-If we truly loved God as we should then our relationship with our spouse, our children, our friends, and our loved ones will be radically different.
+If we truly loved God as we should, then our relationship with our spouse, our children, our friends, and our loved ones will be radically different.

 How will love of God dominate our lives this day?
 The Eucharist we share is given to us to know of the radical love that God has for us.
 May we be willing to love others in a radical way!